 Three years ago, during yet another run of not hearing from my daughter, I sat in my bed with my Bible on my lap, a stack of brightly-colored note cards and a pen next to me, and I searched for promises I could hold on to.
-I wrote down 27 verses and taped them all over my wall in my closet where I would spend years stading, kneeling, crying and reciting.
+I wrote down 27 verses and taped them all over my wall in my closet where I would spend years standing, kneeling, crying and reciting.
 Months would come and go for years when I had no idea where she was.
 We would reconnect for a moment and she was gone again and the cycle would continue.
 I remember in October, through tears and a lot of pain, asking God what He was waiting for and why He wasn't bringing her back to us.
 One morning He answered me through that heavy, happy feeling that I call the Holy Spirit quietly whispering..
 "I am waiting for you to be ready."
-I sat with that for a few days and did some honest reflection before I proudly stood in that closet and told Him I was indeed ready and the next day, which was the night before my daughters car accident, I had a heavy feeling to call two very dear friends to come over and pray with me for her life.
+I told Him I was indeed ready and the next day, which was the night before my daughters car accident, I had a heavy feeling to call two very dear friends to come over and pray with me for her life.
 We spent two hours on my couch praying specifically for the salvation of her life; for the restoration of everything the enemy had taken these past 8 years; and for her to be protected from all that had been going on.
 I had been praying relentlessly through anger, tears, turmoil, breathless moments when I knew bad things were happening, and hope.
 I knew it as it was happening with my friends in that moment that something had shifted.
 The next morning my daughter was in a head on collision.
 The firemen had to get a tool to cut her steel door and remove her from the wreckage where she was pinned in, not expected to survive.

 It wasn't until a week or so after her accident when I saw this verse in a new light.
 That night I went through the Bible three years ago, I wrote down this promise from TPT: